Dialogram/dialo_back_doc/source/index.html.md

 Welcome to the Dialogram API documentation!
 You can use our API to access API endpoints, which can be used to interacte with our server.
 You will find all the informations you need to build your app or module according to the respectives routes.

 We have language bindings with Curl and Javascript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-The Dialogram API is based on the node-express-boilerplate made with heart by [Liroo](https://github.com/Liroo/node-express-boilerplate).

 # User